Webinar - Individuals with a modest income

 Three ways to apply for the Canada child benefit

-Laverne: If you meet all of the eligibility criteria that I just mentioned, you can apply for the CCB in one of three ways:
+Danielle: If you meet all of the eligibility criteria I just mentioned, you can apply for the CCB in one of three ways:

-Note that the automated benefits application is offered in all provinces and the Northwest Territories.
+Note that the automated benefits application is not available in the territory of Nunavut.

 You should only apply once.
 Re-applying using a different method may cause a delay in getting your payments.